U.S. Route 219 in New York: Southern Expressway

-Construction began in the early 1970s on the Southern Expressway, a limited-access highway connecting Buffalo to Springville.
+Construction began in the early 1970s on the Southern Expressway, a freeway connecting Buffalo to Springville.
 The first segment of the expressway—between the New York State Thruway east of Lackawanna and US 20A west of Orchard Park—opened to traffic by 1973 as a realignment of US 219.
 In between the end of the expressway and North Boston, US 219 temporarily overlapped US 20A and NY 277.
 The freeway was extended south to North Boston in the mid-1970s and to Springville in the early 1980s.
 Both segments became part of US 219 upon opening.
 The former surface routing of US 219 between North Boston and Hamburg was redesignated as NY 391 following the completion of the expressway's first segment in the early 1970s while the remainder of US 219's former routing south to Springville was transferred to Erie County upon the completion of the entire Springville–Buffalo segment of the Southern Expressway.

 Plans to extend the Southern Expressway southward from NY 39 in Springville to Peters Road in Ashford, a distance of 4.2 mi, had been in development for years before they were finally put into action in the mid-2000s.
 Project specifications called for the installation of a four-lane right-of-way (two lanes in each direction) and the construction of 11 bridges, including twin bridges over Cattaraugus Creek.
 The number was later revised to nine.
 Areas near parts of the new freeway were to become a 41 acre wetland habitat.
 A portion of NY 39 near the current southern terminus was also reconstructed in 2007 and 2008 to accommodate for the completed interchange with US 219.